zkotti/cosmos-tour/guide.md

 #### 2019 Image
 ![Black Hole image](media/photos/astrophotography/Black_Hole_2019.jpeg "The First Image Of A Black Hole")

-**In April 2019, a black hole and its shadow were captured in an image for the first time**, a historic feat by an international network of radio telescopes called the Event Horizon Telescope (EHT).
-EHT is an international collaboration whose support in the U.S. includes the National Science Foundation.
+**In April 2019, a black hole and its shadow were captured in an image for the first time**, a historic achievement by an global network of radio telescopes called the **Event Horizon Telescope (EHT)**.

 A black hole is an extremely dense object from which no light can escape.
-Anything that comes within a black hole’s “event horizon,” its point of no return, will be consumed, never to re-emerge, because of the black hole’s unimaginably strong gravity. **By its very nature, a black hole cannot be seen, but the hot disk of material that encircles it shines bright**.
+Anything that comes within a black hole’s “event horizon,” its point of no return, will be consumed and will never be able to escape, because of the black hole’s immensely strong gravity. **By its very nature, a black hole cannot be seen, but the hot disk of material that encircles it shines bright**.
 Against a bright backdrop, such as this disk, a black hole appears to cast a shadow.

-This stunning image shows the shadow of **the supermassive black hole in the center of Messier 87 (M87)**, an elliptical galaxy some 55 million light-years from Earth.
-This black hole is 6.5 billion times the mass of the Sun. *Catching its shadow involved eight ground-based radio telescopes around the globe, operating together as if they were one telescope the size of our entire planet.*
+This breathtaking photograph shows the shadow of **the supermassive black hole in the center of Messier 87 (M87)**, an elliptical galaxy 55 million light-years away from Earth.
+This black hole is 6.5 billion times the mass of the Sun.

 Source: [NASA](https://www.nasa.gov/image-feature/photographing-a-black-hole)

 #### 2021 Image
 ![Black Hole image](media/photos/astrophotography/Black_Hole_2021.jpeg "Image Of A Black Hole 2021")

-**In March 24, 2021**, the Event Horizon Telescope – the same global collaboration that captured M87’s black hole – released a new image showing polarized light from this black hole.
-The polarization of the light gives astronomers a signature (a representation) of a black hole’s magnetic field, **for the first time**.
+**In March 24, 2021**, the Event Horizon Telescope released a new photograph showing polarized light from this black hole.
+The polarization of the light gives astronomers, **for the first time**, a representation of a black hole’s magnetic field.

 Source: [EarthSky](https://earthsky.org/space/new-image-m87s-black-hole-magnetic-field/)